Advikgupta23/OPACOS/README.md

 # OPACOS

-The framework developed is useful in order to get the probability distribution of parameter of stars in Milky Way as observed by us synthetically for a section of our Sky.
+The framework developed is helpful in getting probability distribution of parameters of stars in the Milky Way as observed by us synthetically for a section of our Sky.
 Using above framework we can get the ditribution function of parameters for a section of sky which can be used as a prior in Galactic surveys.

 Our framework can be used to get the probability distribution of metallicity or age given priors of (age,distance) or (metallicity, distance) respectively.
-It accounts for selection effects and generates a probabilty distribution of parameters as would be seen by us for a section of sky.
+It accounts for selection effects and generates a probability distribution of parameters as would be seen by us for a section of sky.

 The above framework is divided into two components:
 - The first component which uses the extinction code ALextin and the probability calculation code that we created and calculates the probability of observing stars.
 - The second component which uses the probability along with the GALAXIA code results in order to simulate the parameter distribution of stars that we would observe.
-Here GALAXIA is a simulation code which simulates the Galaxy for us which we sample for pur use.
+Here GALAXIA is a simulation code which simulates the Galaxy for us which we sample as per our use.

 <h2>Installation:</h2>